cbourke/CSCE155-C-Lab13/readme.md

 # Computer Science I
 ## Lab 13.0 - Searching & Sorting

-This is a lab used in Computer Science I (CSCE 155E, CSCE 155H) in the [School of Computing](https://computing.unl.edu) in the [College of Engineering](https://engineering.unl.edu/) at the [University of Nebraska-Lincoln](https://unl.edu).
+[School of Computing](https://computing.unl.edu) in the [College of Engineering](https://engineering.unl.edu/) at the [University of Nebraska-Lincoln](https://unl.edu).